ennuicastr/libavjs-webcodecs-polyfill/README.md

 draft of the WebCodecs specification: https://www.w3.org/TR/2024/WD-webcodecs-20240208/

+Video support in LibAVJS-WebCodecs-Polyfill requires libav.js 5.1.6 or later.
+Audio support should work with libav.js 4.8.6 or later, but is of course usually tested only with the latest version.

-Depending on the libav.js version used, LibAVJS-WebCodecs-Polyfill supports the audio codecs FLAC (`"flac"`), Opus (`"opus"`), and Vorbis (`"vorbis"`), and the video codecs AV1 (`"av01"`), VP9 (`"vp09"`), and VP8 (`"vp8"`).
-The `webm-opus-flac` variant, which LibAVJS-WebCodecs-Polyfill uses if no libav.js is loaded, supports FLAC, Opus, and VP8.
+Depending on the libav.js variant used, LibAVJS-WebCodecs-Polyfill supports the audio codecs FLAC (`"flac"`), Opus (`"opus"`), and Vorbis (`"vorbis"`), and the video codecs AV1 (`"av01"`), VP9 (`"vp09"`), and VP8 (`"vp8"`).
+The `webm-vp9` variant, which LibAVJS-WebCodecs-Polyfill uses if no libav.js is loaded, supports FLAC, Opus, VP8, and VP9.

 FFmpeg supports many codecs, and it's generally easy to add new codecs to libav.js and LibAVJS-WebCodecs-Polyfill.
 However, there are no plans to add any